 In the Cinque Terre, watching the locals enthusiastically downing their espresso in one quick swallow.
 They stir sugar into the tiny cup, lift, drink, laugh with the proprietor and dash off to work.
 We tried to emulate their rapidity, but were ever so happy (even with our lost luggage) to savor the liquid as we stared out at the glistening Ligurian Sea.
 It was delightful to find that everywhere we ordered coffee it came in a real cup rather than paper.
 What a novel idea.

-Alex is a connoisseur of espresso and tries it everywhere we travel, assessing critically whether it is too acid, too thick, too watery or just perfect.
+Alex is a connoisseur of espresso.
+He samples espresso everywhere we travel, assessing critically whether it is too acid, too thick, too watery or just perfect.
 He refuses to dilute his brew with either milk or sugar, manly man that he is—fighting the natural bitterness and assessing the beans on their own merit.

 When I discovered the difference between lattes (coffee, lots of heated milk) and cappuccinos (frothy milk, but not too much … espresso, but not too strong) … I fell head over heels in love.
 And just when I think I’ve got my travel coffee lingo down pat, I forget how we Americanize everything and order a “latte” for breakfast at the Vesuvius Hotel in Rapallo.
 And I receive frothy, warm milk and a puzzled look from the polite waitress.
 I burst out laughing, as does Alex and I explain.
 A shot of espresso arrives and I pour my milk into it.
 She delights in this routine throughout our stay.

-With the world safer from a non-caffeinated me, it’s been nice to see an evolution in excellent water-processed decaf options become available.
+With the world safer from a non-caffeinated me, it’s nice to see an evolution in water-processed decaf options.

-For our self-Christmas gift a few years following a trip to Switzerland, we decided upon a Nespresso machine.
-Ah, what a wonderful, extra special treat our coffee addiction has become.
+For our self-Christmas gift following a trip to Switzerland, we decided upon a Nespresso machine.
+Ah, what a wonderful, extra special treat for our coffee addiction.
 At the press of a button, the perfect espresso, coffee, cappuccino or latte appears before us.

-I can’t make coffee art the way an ace barista can, but I’ve created some cool accidental clouds in my coffee that I think are pretty special.
+I can’t make coffee art the way an ace barista does, but I’ve created accidental clouds in my coffee.
 What do you think?
 And are you a coffee lover or do you prefer tea?
 If you love coffee, why?